-The 2018/2019 Transit Needs Assessment was presented to the Butte County Social Service Transportation Advisory Council on May 16, 2019.
+The 2019/2020 Transit Needs Assessment was presented to the Butte County Social Service Transportation Advisory Council via a Zoom meeting/Conference Call on September 28, 2020.
+This meeting would have normally been held in spring 2020, but due to COVID, it was delayed.
 The Council reviewed the Assessment and unanimously supported staff's recommendation.
 See Appendix B for the current SSTAC membership roster.